 Check out our latest blog on Airport transit in London hubs and the new quarantine rules.

 There are now a limited number of countries you can visit without quarantine and that are exempt from the Foreign, Commonwealth & Development Office advice of essential travel only.
 Visit our blog; “Which countries can you visit without UK quarantine?” for details.

 Although countries are starting to open up, we’re still amid a global COVID-19 pandemic.
-Some airports are still closed to transiting passengers (e.g. Singapore is still restricting passengers transiting through the airport)… and if you’re transiting through a few hubs, you will need to self-quarantine on arrival into the UK (e.g. arriving from Doha – a major transit hub).
+Some airports are still closed to transiting passengers (e.g. Singapore is still restricting passengers transiting through the airport)… and if you’re transiting through a few hubs, you will need to self-quarantine on arrival into the UK or go to a government-managed quarantine facility (e.g. arriving from Doha – a major transit hub).
 We’ve outlined which airports you can airport transit from without quarantine on arrival and which ones are accepting transit passengers in this article.

 Visit our page on which countries are OK for UK travellers, for a detailed look at what’s happening with the quarantine rules.

 A transit stop is where passengers can get on or off, and it can apply to coaches, ferries, trains or flights.
 If your journey involves a transit stop be sure to check if you need to self-quarantine on arrival.
 In the UK, if the transit country is not on the list, you will need to self-isolate on your return especially if new passengers get on, or you get off and on again.

 Open to transiting passengers.
 All passengers transiting through Abu Dhabi airport will require a PCR test.
 It is mandatory to have a COVID-19 PCR test before you fly with Etihad Airways from anywhere outside of Abu Dhabi.